-Keeping your furnace in shape can save you in the long run
+Proper furnace maintenance can help you save in the long run

-The first and easiest step is to change your furnaces air filters a minimum of every three months,according to Energy Star, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
-Dirty filters may make the furnace work harder, increase energy costs, damage equipment and lead to early furnace failure, according to Energy Star.
+1) Change your furnace air filters a minimum of every three months.
+Dirty filters make your furnace work harder, which can increase energy costs, damage equipment, and lead to early furnace failure, according to Energy Star.

-The next step is to set up a regular maintenance schedule.
-Energy Star recommends scheduling your pre-season furnace maintenance in early fall before contractors hit their busy winter season, and before you need to turn on your furnace.
+2) Create a regular maintenance schedule.
+Schedule your annual furnace maintenance in early fall before contractors hit their busy winter season - and before you need to turn on your furnace.

-Pay attention.
-If you notice anything unusual like a strange sound when the furnace starts, or water leaking from the unit it is always wise to call a technician to investigate your concerns.
+3) Pay attention.
+If you notice anything unusual - like a strange sound when the furnace starts or water leaking from the unit - it is always wise to call a technician to investigate your concerns.

-Even if your furnace seems to be doing its job, service and maintenance should still be a priority.
-Here are several reasons why:
+Even if your furnace seems to be working, there are several reasons that service and maintenance should still be a priority.

-Expect your furnace check up to include a review of the controls, gas pressure, burner combustion analysis and heat exchanger inspection.
-In addition, a contractor will evaluate the location of the furnace and make sure home remodeling or code changes havent made it unsafe, Borowski says.
+Expect your furnace checkup to include a review of the controls and gas pressure, a burner combustion analysis, and a heat exchanger inspection.
+In addition, a contractor will evaluate the location of the furnace and make sure home remodeling or code changes haven't made it unsafe.

-A contractor can also let you know if your furnace is up to current standards and whether updates or a replacement are recommended.
+So, during your furnace checkup, the contractor should also check the burner performance, temperature rises, and fan control settings.
+A contractor can also let you know if your furnace is up to current standards and whether or not updates or a replacement are recommended.

-Just like oil changes for your car, experts say a homes mechanical systems both heating and cooling should get checkups to keep them running too.
+3) Longevity and Baseline Maintenance.
+Just like oil changes for your car, experts say a home's heating and cooling systems also should get checkups to keep them running properly.

-Annual baseline maintenance should include cleaning, lubricating parts, and checking all controls and vents for air flow volume, says Borowski.
-It is also a good idea, he says, to have ducts cleaned at least every five years.
+Annual baseline maintenance should include cleaning, lubricating parts, and checking all controls and vents for air flow volume.
+It is also a good idea to have ducts cleaned at least every five years.